CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 in survival analysis?

-Yes, the technique is called *survival regression* -- the name implies we regress covariates (e.g., year elected, country, etc.) against a another variable -- in this case durations and lifetimes.
+Yes, the technique is called *survival regression* -- the name implies we regress covariates (e.g., age, country, etc.) against another variable -- in this case durations *and* lifetimes.
 Similar to the logic in the first part of this tutorial, we cannot use traditional methods like linear regression.